rwatoun/Halupa-Animal-Shelter/README.md

 1. Browse through the homepage to learn about the shelter.
 2. Navigate to the **Adoption Page** to view available animals.
+3. Visit the **Care Pages** for tips on how to take care of a cat or a dog.
-3. Use the **Contact Form** to send inquiries or feedback to the shelter.
+4. Use the **Contact Form** to send inquiries or feedback to the shelter.
+5. Use the **Pet Surrender Form** if you need to give a pet away.

 ---